-(5) Coral reefs: Same as discussed in national document.
+(5) Coral reefs: Same as discussed in the national decision document.

-(6) Riffle and pool complexes: In the semi-arid southern California and Arizona areas, limited water resources and the need for flood control have led to the construction of numerous dams in the mountains of southern California and Arizona, and on the Colorado River.
-With the construction of these large dams, many riffle-and-pool complexes have been eliminated by the large reservoirs.
-Furthermore, construction of the dams also modifies the hydrologic regime of the river, which can also degrade downstream riffle-and-pool complexes.
-As a result, riffle-and-pool complexes in the Los Angeles District are essentially confined to mountain and foothill regions.
-They warrant more rigorous protection due to their relatively high production of invertebrate fauna and other contributions to riparian aquatic resources such as aeration of the water, provision of substrate for decomposers, and other factors.
-To ensure minimal impacts to riffle-andpool complexes, the Los Angeles District would require a PCN for any activity discharging dredged or fill material in any special aquatic site, including riffle-and-pool complexes, in the State of Arizona and desert regions of California.
-With the inclusion of these notification requirements, NWP 13 would have minimal impacts to riffle-and-pool complexes in the Los Angeles District.
+(6) Riffle and pool complexes: In the semi-arid southern California and Arizona areas, limited water resources and the need for flood control have let to the construction of numerous dams in the mountains surrounding southern California and on the Colorado River in Arizona.
+With the construction of these large dams, many riffle and pool complexes have been eliminated by large reservoirs.
+Furthermore, construction of the dams modifies the hydrologic regime of the river, which can also degrade downstream riffle-and-pool complexes.
+As a result, riffle and pool complexes are especially rare in the Los Angeles District, and warrant more rigorous protection.
+To ensure minimal impacts to riffle and pool complexes, NWP 41 has been developed to allow maintenance only in existing drainage ditches, which already have significant modifications and reduced biological, chemical, and physical functions.
+In addition, the proposed regional conditions would preclude use of NWP 41 in the State of Arizona and desert regions of California when riffle and pool complexes are present in the project area.
+Use of NWP 41 would require the submittal of a PCN for projects exceeding 500 feet of impact to the district engineer and proposed regional conditions would augment this requirement by requiring a PCN in the sensitive Santa Monica Mountains and Santa Clara River watershed, and in perennial waters in Arizona and the desert regions of California.
+This would allow the district engineer to determine whether a proposed discharge would have more than minimal adverse effect on the aquatic ecosystem (including riffle and pool complexes), and if so, take discretionary authority and require the more rigorous IP process.
+Due to the restrictions on use of NWP 41 and the general and regional conditions, the proposed NWP 41 would have only minimal impacts to riffle and pool complexes in the Los Angeles District.

-- (k) Municipal and private water supplies: Same as discussed in national document. - (1) Recreational and commercial fisheries: Same as discussed in national document. - (m) Water-related recreation: Same as discussed in national document. - (n) Aesthetics: Same as discussed in national document.
+(k) Municipal and private water supplies: Same as discussed in the national decision document.

+(1) Recreational and commercial fisheries: Same as discussed in the national decision document.

+(m) Water-related recreation: Same as discussed in the national decision document.

+(n) Aesthetics: Same as discussed in the national decision document.

-(o) Parks, national and historical monuments, national seashores, wilderness areas, research sites, and similar areas: Same as discussed in national document.
+(o) Parks, national and historical monuments, national seashores, wilderness areas, research sites, and similar areas: Same as discussed in the national decision document.